A vehicle, boat, or manufactured home is contaminated if it has been polluted by hazardous chemicals and is unsafe for people to use.

 - The local health jurisdiction notifies:

-- Notifies the registered and legal owners in writing that the vehicle has been declared contaminated.
+- The registered and legal owners in writing that the vehicle has been declared contaminated.

-- Notifies us that the vehicle, boat, or manufactured home is contaminated and unfit for use.
+- Us that the vehicle, boat, or manufactured home is contaminated and unfit for use.

 - After we’re notified, we determine whether the title was issued in Washington State.